Where

 N.Y.
 Unit Information - regimental information from Phisterer's "New York in the War of the Rebellion" New York Civil War Regiments Online Letters, Diaries, Reminiscences, and Journals of New York Soldiers and Nurses Civil War Round Tables in New York State Index of N.Y.
 Soldiers' Images Civil War Monuments in New York State New York at Gettysburg Civil War Genealogy at L.S.U.'s Civil War Center.
 A Brief Introduction to Genealogy and the American Civil War The Library of Congress Catalogs N.Y.S.
 Newspaper Project Civil War Units File & Contact List

-Yorkers Active in the Underground Railroad
+New Yorkers Active in the Underground

 The letters SVC following Onondaga